vmware-tanzu/tanzu-dev-portal/content/practices/ipm/index.md

    Tip: Allow space for all members of the team to get the clarifications they need to provide an estimate they feel comfortable with.
 Beware of individual personalities taking over the conversation or dictating approaches that prevent full team understanding.
    {{< /callout >}}

 1. Prompt the engineers to indicate if they are ready to estimate the user story and if so, to estimate the relative complexity of the story by simultaneously voting on a story point estimate.

-   {{< callout >}}
-   Tip 1: Complexity can be estimated relative to other user stories in the product backlog, or relative to a baseline user story.
-   {{< /callout >}}

-   {{< callout >}}
-   Tip 2: Relative complexity is an easier and more reliable way to estimate the size of a user story than the time it may take to complete the work.
-   {{< /callout >}}

-   {{< callout >}}
-   Tip 3: Estimates are typically quantified using “story points”, and the team should align beforehand on the point scale they will use throughout the project, for consistency (e.g. Fibonacci, linear, exponential).
-   {{< /callout >}}

-   {{< callout >}}
-   Tip 4: It’s important that the estimation be done simultaneously in order to avoid bias.
-A good way to do this is to have participants vote on the count of 3.
-    {{< /callout >}}

-   {{< callout >}}
-   Tip 5: Large story point estimates may suggest the user story should be broken down if the resulting smaller stories can still be valuable to users.
-    {{< /callout >}}

-   {{< callout >}}
-   Tip 6: User stories may be estimated to have 0 story points when there is little or no work to be done beyond acceptance testing/verification.
-   {{< /callout >}}

-   {{< callout >}}
-   Tip 7: It’s OK for story point estimations to be imprecise.
-The same team working on the same product generally makes more accurate and consistent estimates over time as discrepancies average out.
-    {{< /callout >}}

-   {{< callout >}}
-   Tip 8: Estimation should typically be done only by engineers, or those who will be delivering the work.
-Other roles, such as Testers and Architects, may contribute when they have a sufficient understanding of the relative complexity.
-   {{< /callout >}}
+  Please see the [short guide to estimation](#estimation) below for estimation tips.

 1. If there is a consensus on the estimation, label the user story with the estimation result and promote it to the backlog, indicating to the team the priority of this story.
 Otherwise, if there is no consensus, prompt the engineers to discuss, and re-estimate if necessary until there is a consensus that the team is happy with.

    {{< callout >}}